Keo-Osman/Keo-Osman.github.io/content/Digestive Enzymes.md

 - Proteins are broken down into their individual [[Amino Acids]]
 - Amino acids are absorbed into bloodstream then they are then joined in a different order to make human proteins
 ## Carbohydrates/Carbohydrase & Starch/Amylase
-- Carbohydrates are broken down Carbohydrases in the specific case of [[Glucose#Starch|Starch]] it's broken down by amylase
+- Carbohydrates are broken down Carbohydrases in the specific case of *Starch* it's broken down by amylase
 - Carbohydrates are broken down into simple sugars
 - **Amylase** is found in the saliva and pancreatic fluid
 ## Lipids/Lipase